 It’s all about the depth in mountain landscapes.
 Having objects or subjects in the foreground who lead into the background can help to show the environment and its scale as well as give the viewer a sense of place and beauty.
 If you don’t have a telephoto lens or are faced with a challenge of a landscape with little depth – throw in foreground items like leaves, trees, rocks or a person.
 These help with the layering of depth and help frame the subject of the photo.

-If you can find a saddle or can position yourself on a ridge - that’s a good thing.
+If you can find a saddle or can position yourself on a ridge – do it.
 It will give you access to longer windows of light and therefore more depth.
-If you’re stuck down low in the valley it makes for more challenging lighting situations with an undesirable shadow to highlight ratio.
-If you find yourself in a valley the whole time you may just have to wait for dusk to balance out the sky and valley ratios.
+If you’re stuck down low in a valley it makes for more challenging lighting situations with an undesirable shadow to highlight ratio.
+If you find yourself in a valley the whole time, you may just have to wait for dusk to balance out the sky and valley ratios.
 When in doubt, you can backlight it by shooting directly into the sun and illuminating something from behind.
 It can make for more interesting/dynamic light.
-When backlighting I usually expose 2/3 - 1 full stop for proper exposure in the foreground.
+When backlighting I usually expose 2/3 – 1 full stop for proper exposure in the foreground.
 Play around, experiment and have fun with backlighting.

 Remember, alpine terrain can be unstable at the best of times.
 Don't travel to any places off-limits to the public (there's a reason it's off limits!) and keep an eye on the weather.
 If you’re on a high ridge and you see lightning – go down!

 The comfort and weight of your gear on the mountain is important.
 The easier and quicker everything is when you’re in the mountains the better.
 It increases your chances of getting the shot as it comes into your sights.
 You’ll be tired and on the move in unpredictable weather, navigating unstable terrain.
 Less is more and improvising to a degree is encouraged.